 3. The employee who made the highest sale

-You can definitely use a Pivot table to get that info in an easy manner.
-In the next section, we’ll see how to apply different Pivot tables based on the above scenarios.
+You can then use a Pivot table to derive the above info in an easy manner.

-Create a Pivot Table in MS Excel 2016
+Steps to Create a Pivot Table in Excel

-Let’s now look at the steps to create a Pivot table in MS Excel 2016:
+Let’s now look at the steps to create a Pivot table in Excel:

 (1) First, select the table above and then copy it into a new spreadsheet in Excel

-(2) Now, press the Insert tab, and then click on the icon PivotTable:
+(2) Next, click on the Insert tab, and then press on the PivotTable icon:

-(3) You’ll now need to click on the ‘Up Arrow’ (so that you can select the data-set that you want to pivot):
+(3) Click on the ‘Up Arrow’ in order to select the dataset that you want to pivot:

 (4) Select all the cells that contain your table (including the cells that contain the column names), and then press on the ‘Down Arrow’:

-(5) Choose a ‘New Worksheet’ in order to display your pivot table on that new worksheet.
+(5) Choose a ‘New Worksheet’ in order to display your pivot table on a new worksheet.
 Then, press OK:

-A new spreadsheet will now open, where you can select your pivot table fields:
+You’ll now see the new spreadsheet, where you can select your pivot table fields:

 Let’s see how you can generate a pivot table that shows the total sales per employee: